 Get Help from Experienced Florida and Alabama Wage & Hour Attorneys

 Independent contractor status is a tricky area of the law.
 Not only are there numerous tests one can apply, but you can get a different answer depending upon what test you use and how you apply and interpret the factors.
 It is important to remember, however, that the actual reality of the situation is what matters, not some label in a written agreement between employer and worker.
-If you feel that you are being overworked or underpaid and misclassified as an independent contractor, contact the Law Offices of J.J.
-Talbott in Pensacola for a free case review.
+If you feel that you are being overworked or underpaid and misclassified as an independent contractor, contact the Law Office of Talbott, Lampert, and Stoner, P.A. in Pensacola for a free case review.
 We can help make sure you get the amount of wages you are owed.